AngleProtocol/angle-docs/README.md

 While Angle was initially created by a team of developers at a company called Angle Labs, Inc, it is rapidly decentralizing and receives contributions from the external developer community as well as ongoing contributions from Angle Labs.

-Angle community Discord server is where the community collectively organizes itself to build the best protocol possible, help everyone understand what Angle is about, and most of all have fun playing with DeFi!
+Angle community Discord server is where the community collectively organizes itself to build the best protocol possible and help everyone understand what Angle is about.

 ## ⚒️ [Developers Doc](https://developers.angle.money)